ddev/ddev/docs/content/users/configuration/config.md

 ## `ddev_version_constraint`

-You can configure a [ddev version constraint](https://github.com/Masterminds/semver#checking-version-constraints) that will be validated against the running ddev and prevent any command from running if it doesn't match.
+You can configure a [DDEV version constraint](https://github.com/Masterminds/semver#checking-version-constraints) that will be validated against the running DDEV executable and prevent any command from running if it doesn't match.

 Note: this will only work with ddev versions above v1.22.4, older ddev versions will ignore this setting.